bcolemutech/dol-project-site/Features/Maps.md

    1. Some locations do not allow multiples
    2. Some locations require a specific property
    3. Some locations require a specific burg size
-   4. If a location with a lower base quality gets selected for a higher quality slot then add location with a higher quality equal to the difference.
+   4. If a location with a lower base rarity gets selected for a higher rarity slot then add location with a higher rarity equal to the difference.
 The difference mist be no more than 2 levels lower than the slot otherwise reject the selection.